 All payments of child support shall be ordered to be made through the Michigan Friend of the Court Bureau.
 Each parent will be required to keep the Michigan Friend of the Court Bureau informed of their current address, all sources of income, and the existence of or lack of health insurance coverage.
 [Michigan Compiled Laws Annotated; Sections 552.15, 552.16, 552.452, and 552.519]

 Mediation support in Michigan

-> If you choose online divorce, mediation may be a good option to resolve any contested issues and assure the case will not have to go to court--potentially making for a more expensive and time-consuming case.
+If you choose online divorce, mediation may be a good option to resolve any contested issues and assure the case will not have to go to court--potentially making it more expensive and time-consuming.

-> Filing fees for divorce in Michigan
+Filing fees for divorce in Michigan

 When you file your divorce papers, the court will charge filing fees that may vary by county.
 These costs are in addition to the cost of using OnlineDivorce.com.
 Please check with your local courthouse to determine the exact amount.

 How long will it take?

 Using the OnlineDivorce.com service usually takes between 30 minutes and two hours or more, depending on the complexity of your case.
 Start by filling out the questionnaire.
 You can do it in one sitting or save your progress and complete it at a later date.
 Whatever is most convenient for you.